CITguy/ratatouille/README.md

 ### is\_a?

 Method to check if ratifiable\_object matches given class.
+Will not validate without a given class.

 ### given\_key